rancher/docs/content/rancher/v2.x/en/project-admin/tools/pipelines/_index.md

 **Result:** After the version control provider is authenticated, you will be automatically re-directed to start [configuring which repositories]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/pipelines/#configuring-repositories) that you want start using with a pipeline.
 Once a repository is enabled, you can start to [configure the pipeline]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/pipelines/#pipeline-configuration).

-## Managing Pipeline Settings
+## Managing Global Pipeline Execution Settings

-After configuring a version control provider, there are several options that can be configured for all pipelines.
+After configuring a version control provider, there are several options that can be configured globally on how [pipelines]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/pipelines/) are executed in Rancher.

 1. From the **Global** view, navigate to the project that you want to configure pipelines.